pisi/Reel/example/object-movie-non-animated-sprite/README.markdown

 animation (on 1 Hz entry speed) leading to a stop with no regular animation.
 It is a 35 frames sprite.

+Additionally it showcases usage of `"stepLeft"` and `"stepRight"` events.

 Options Employed In This Example
 --------------------------------